pysal/momepy/docs/api.rst

    :toctree: api/

    courtyards
-   describe_agg
-   describe_reached_agg

-Note that additional intensity characters can be directly derived using :meth:`libpysal.graph.Graph.describe`.
+Note that additional intensity characters can be directly derived using :meth:`libpysal.graph.Graph.describe` and functions :func:`describe_agg` and :func:`describe_reached_agg`.

 Measuring diversity
 -------------------